guide

 How long does it take to swap energy suppliers?

-It’s a super-easy process, and there’ll be no gap in supply or blackouts.
-You could’ve found a way to save money before your cuppa’s brewed!
+It’s a straightfoward process and there’ll be no gap in supply or blackouts.
 Read on to find out how.

-Get a quote with OVO and you could save hundreds of pounds a year.
+Looking to switch right now?
+Get a quote with OVO – we’re trusted by millions of UK homes.
 For the lowdown on switching suppliers, check out our comprehensive guide.

 How to set up the gas and electricity supply in your rented home